bung87/font-extractor/README.md

 supported format `ttf, eot, woff, svg`

-`puppeteer` as `optionalDependencies` if you'd like use headless mode extract from website
+`puppeteer` as `peerDependencies` if you'd like use headless mode extract from website

 ### extract statically